ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_uri.md

 <ul><li><b>\<holder-path\></b>  = string.
 The holder path is a path set by the data holder.
 It can be any URI desired by the holder.
 While all authenticated endpoints must be accessible under the same holder path the data holder may stipulate a different holder path for unauthenticated endpoints.</li>
 <li><b>cds-au</b>         = "cds-au" string.
-This is a static string representing the endpoints defined by the Consumer Data Standards for Australia.
+This is a static string representing the endpoints defined by the CDR Data Standards for Australia.
 This static string allows for separation from other APIs available at the same base holder path and also allows for extension if the standards are adopted by another jurisdiction in whole or in part.</li>
 <li><b>\<version\></b>      = "v1" string.
 The major version of the high level standards.
 This is not the version of the endpoint or the payload being requested but the version of the overall standards being applied.
 This version number will be "v" followed by the major version of the standards as a positive integer (e.g., `v1`, `v12` or `v76`).</li>
 <li><b>\<industry\></b>     = banking / energy / telco / common
 A static string used to separate APIs for a specific industry.
 As standards for new industries are defined the list of industry strings will be extended.
 Note that the currently accepted values for the _industry_ component of the Base Path are:
 <ul><li>`banking` = "banking" string.
-For APIs related to banking and potentially wider financial services data,</li><li>`energy`  = "energy" string.
+For APIs related to banking and non-bank lending,</li><li>`energy`  = "energy" string.
 For APIs related to the energy distribution industry,</li><li>`telco`   = "telco" string.
 For APIs related to telecommunications,</li><li>`common`  = "common" string.
 For APIs that potentially span industries.</li></ul></li>
 <li><b>\<HID\></b>          = string.
 The Holder Identifier used to denote extension API categories for a specific holder.</li>
 <li><b>\<resource\></b>     = string.